C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 generate_trajectory_animation.py  libpost.py  plot_over_time.py  time  trajectory_animation.mp4
 ```

-To control further the simulation, three other directories exists with parameters you can set.
-* The `param/flow` directory where you can choose and customize the flow.
-* The `param/run` directory where you can set the parameters of the solver (such as the time step, the total time of the simulation, etc...)
-* The `param/post` directory where you can control the post processing.

 The `time` directory at the root of the case contains the saved state of all particles for each time step saved once the simulation has been run.
 If the simulation stops before it ends for any kind of reason, when running again the simulation, the last saved simulation step in `time` will be used to continue the simulation.
 This also means that you can increase the total number of time steps after a simulation without having to run again the beginning of the simulation.